-If you love boondocking in nature an absorption fridge is a smart way to go unless you’re able to upgrade your battery bank right off the bat.
+If you love boondocking in nature, an absorption fridge is a smart choice unless you can upgrade your battery bank immediately.
 If you can upgrade your battery bank, you could boondock with a “residential-style” fridge.
 You could also go with an AC/DC fridge, eliminating the need to be level.

 Does Your RV Have an Inverter?

 In some cases, an RV may have a “residential-style” fridge—one that is AC power only—and not have an RV power inverter onboard.
 In that situation, you can’t spend much time off-grid unless you install an inverter before your next adventure.

 If you have an onboard or portable RV generator, you’d have to run it, which could conflict with quiet hours and noise restrictions in some campgrounds.
 If you’ve ever rented an RV from a traditional RV rental company, you may have experienced this.